 Use responsive images

-Many web designers use responsive images which are interactive.
+Many web designers use responsive images that are interactive.
 If a viewer clicks on a certain area of the image, he will be taken to a new area of the site.

 This is a new aspect of modern website design.
 If you do use this tactic, make sure your image or message is clear to your viewer.
 If not, use words.

-Adding a video to your website will often assist your viewer with understanding a product.
-A video using auto play is often helpful, as not all viewers will click to activate a video by themselves.
+Adding a video to your website will often assist your viewer in understanding a product.
+A video using autoplay is often helpful, as not all viewers will click to activate a video by themselves.